Orange-OpenSource/its-client/rust/Readme.md

 ```

 * Install docker
-* To compile and build the binary and docker image, just run `./build.sh`
+* To compile and build the binary and docker image, use cargo and the `docker` command

 ## Run